Mte90/gitapper/readme.md

 alias git=gitapper
 ```

-### Parameters
+### Gitapper parameters

 ```
---nw    (As last command) Disable gitapper and pass all the parameters to GIT
+--nw    (As last command) Disable gitapper and pass all the parameters to the real git
 ```

 ## Hooks